 Who operates Missouri Girls Town?

-Missouri Girls Town Foundation, Inc., is a private 501(c)(3) nonprofit organization founded in 1953 by the General Federation of Women’s Clubs of Missouri.
+Missouri Girls Town Foundation, Inc., is a public 501(c)(3) nonprofit organization founded in 1953 by the General Federation of Women’s Clubs of Missouri.
 The major affairs are managed according to our Articles of Incorporation and By-laws by a Board of Directors consisting of at least nine but no more than 19 non-compensated elected Directors.

 Melissa Blumer, LCSW, MSW

 What are the services provided?

 Girls Town provides a continuum of care that ranges from outpatient assessment and counseling for family and children to a residential system that provides year-round care for children of preadolescent ages through high school graduates.

 Girls Town is situated on more than 23 beautiful acres in mid-Missouri.
 It is located close to Interstate 70 at Exit 155 in Callaway County.
 Our location was chosen due to its central location.
 Our central location makes it easier to serve clients and their families from across the entire state.
 Girls Town services are offered to young women from every county within Missouri.

 The majority of girls are referred to Girls Town through the Missouri Division of Social Service-Children’s Division, the Department of Mental Health, and the Juvenile Court System.
 Girls placed at Missouri Girls Town are given a chance to succeed in our caring, structured environment.
 For more information on admissions, please see our page on admission and referral.